Ask the following about the building surveyor:

 Your building survey / structural survey should be carried out by a qualified, experienced building surveyor.
 Before engaging any company to survey your future home you should obtain from them:

 - A sample survey report so you will know exactly what they will be inspecting and that the report is written and presented in a clear, understandable format.

 - A copy of their terms and conditions which should include any limitations to the survey.

-- Confirm that they have professional indemnity insurance and obtain details of such.
+- Confirm that they have professional indemnity insurance.